umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 ### 4.1.
 Add an action file

 This [action file](https://github.com/umaar/learn-browser-testing/blob/master/.github/workflows/lighthouse-ci.yaml) is a sensible starting point.
-Just add in your repo, under `.github/workflows/lighthouse-ci.yaml`.
+Just add it in your repo, under `.github/workflows/lighthouse-ci.yaml`.

-Note the final run command: `npm run --prefix 3-auditing/1-lighthouse lighthouse-private-with-error`, you probably want to simplify this to something like `npm test` or `npm run lighthouse`.
+Note the final run command: `npm run --prefix 3-auditing/1-lighthouse lighthouse-private-with-error`, if doing this in your own repo, you probably want to simplify this to something like `npm test` or `npm run lighthouse`, and make sure the relevant script definition is in your `package.json`.

 ### 4.2.
 Enable the status check